PipedreamHQ/pipedream/docs/docs/pricing/README.md

 Upgrading to a [paid tier](https://pipedream.com/pricing) will increase the number of available active workflows and connected accounts.

+#### Compute Time Limits

+Additionally Free accounts have a limit on compute time for processing test events in the workflow builder.

+This limit resets daily, but it does limit the amount of testing possible in a day.

+You can modify a workflow's steps an unlimited times per day, but the computing time to test workflows or individual steps is subject to this limit.

+This limit does not affect deployed workflows, only when using the **Test** functionality on individual steps while in the workflow builder.

+[Upgrading to any Paid plan](https://pipedream.com/pricing) will remove this restriction and grant unlimited testing compute time.

 ### Free Tier Polling Interval Limitations

 Free Tier account triggers powered by polling are limited to the longest interval.
 Paid tiers have an option to polling at a substantially higher frequency.